brennadev/ios/Patterns/README.md

 #### Geometric Abstract Art iOS App I'm Currently Working On

+I'm currently working on this app, and these screenshots show the current progress of it.

-These are some screenshots from the app; see my [iOS README](../README.md) for more details on the app.
+See my [iOS README](../README.md) for more details on the app.
 These screenshots are meant to show the types of art the user can create with the app along with showing the main UI on both iPhones and iPads.
+The UI is still a work-in-progress in some places.

 - [PatternsiPad1](PatternsiPad1.png): Pattern style grid random (grid of squares/rectangles with them filled randomly with user's selected colors)
 - [PatternsiPad2](PatternsiPad2.png): Pattern style random triangles (triangles placed at random locations on the screen)